goauthentik/authentik/website/integrations/services/engomo/index.md

 -   `engomo.mapping` is the value of the Mapping's name.
 -   `profile` is the value for the Scope name.
--   `return {"preferred_username": request.user.email,}` is the value for the Expression.
+-   `return {"preferred_username": request.user.email}` is the value for the Expression.

 Create an application and OAuth2/OpenID provider in authentik.
 Use the following parameters for the OAuth2/OpenID provider::